 2. Tip out the battery carrier.

-3. Insert three new AAA Alkaline batteries into the holder, negative
+3. Insert three new AAA Alkaline batteries into the holder, negative (-) ends towards the springs.

 5. Screw the tailcap firmly back on.
 That it's you're done.